calaldees/teachingWorkshops/teacherEducation/howStudentsLearn.md

 * [Cognitive science approaches in the classroom](https://educationendowmentfoundation.org.uk/education-evidence/evidence-reviews/cognitive-science-approaches-in-the-classroom) Jult 2021 - Report summarising the evidence for cognitive science approaches in school settings
     * > Cognitive science principles of learning can have a real impact on rates of learning in the classroom.
 There is value in teachers having working knowledge of cognitive science principles.
     * > The evidence for the application of cognitive science principles in everyday classroom conditions (applied cognitive science) is limited, with uncertainties and gaps about the applicability of specific principles across subjects and age ranges.
-        * e.g Duel coding not used effectively
+        * e.g Dual coding not used effectively
     * > Applying the principles of cognitive science is harder than knowing the principles and one does not necessarily follow from the other.
 Principles do not determine specific teaching and learning strategies or approaches to implementation.
 Considering how cognitive science principles are implemented in the classroom is critical.